Economy of North Rhine-Westphalia: Economic indicators

 Around 11,500 foreign companies from the most important investment countries control their German or European operations from bases in North Rhine-Westphalia.
 This means that almost a quarter of the foreign companies in Germany are domiciled there.
 These include many international global players such as 3M, BP, Ericsson, Ford, LG Electronics, QVC, Sony, Renault, Toyota, and Vodafone.
 The companies employ a total of over 582,000 people.
 Their activities range from pure production to sophisticated services.

 There have been many changes in the state's economy in recent times.
 Among them, the creative industries have come to outrank the mining sector in terms of employment.
 Industrial heritage sites are now workplaces for designers, artists and the advertising industry.
 The Ruhr region, formerly known as the "land of coal and steel" (Land von Kohle und Stahl), has - since the 1960s - undergone a significant structural change away from coal mining and steel industry.
 Many rural parts of Eastern Westphalia, Bergisches Land and the Lower Rhine ground their economy on "Hidden Champions" in various sectors.

+Issues

 Due to underfunding, citizen resistance to major projects and a lack of staff, political willingness and planning capacities, the state's infrastructure is seen as in need of improvement.